Defending a Client Accused of Homicide by Drowning

 Geberth, Vernon J. Practical Homicide Investigation, Third Edition, CRC Press, New York, 1996.

 If you have been accused of murder or manslaughter, we urge you to retain qualified counsel.
-Kevin J. Mahoney is a highly regarded Massachusetts criminal defense lawyer, author of Relentless Criminal Cross-Examination, and on-air legal analyst.
+Kevin J. Mahoney is a highly regarded Cambridge, Massachusetts criminal defense lawyer, author of Relentless Criminal Cross-Examination, and on-air legal analyst.